• Skip to main content

 My vintage rig does not have an air conditioner and, living full-time in the Pacific Northwest, this often does not trouble me.
 However, the summers can reach over 100 degrees sometimes, and this past summer I had no choice but to install a window AC unit in my RV.

-Window AC units are meant to be a more permanent install in a window or cut out in your wall, the bulk of the unit sticking out of a window with filtration and fan inside to keep you cool.
+Window AC units are meant to be permanent install in a window or cut out in your wall.
+The bulk of the unit sticks out of a window with filtration and a fan inside to keep you cool.
 Most units require or recommend support for the unit on the outside of the rig, which means it could be inconvenient if you are hitting the road often.

-I have found these units to be quite heavy and unyielding in the past, a deep inconvenience if you have to remove it from your rig’s window before driving.
-However, the price point is often quite reasonable, as well as the newer the unit, the lighter weight it is!
+I’ve found these units to be quite heavy and unyielding in the past, a deep inconvenience if you have to remove them from your rig’s windows before driving.
+However, the price point is often quite reasonable, and new units are typically lightweight too.

-Window AC units are also a bit trickier to fit properly should you be installing one after your rig is built.
+Window AC units are also a bit trickier to fit correctly should you be installing one after your rig is built.
 However, there are a wide variety of sizes, efficiencies, and styles of window AC units.
-If you are doing a custom build where the unit can be permanently and safely installed or need something that will work in a pinch, a window unit may be exactly what you need!
+If you are doing a custom build where the unit can be permanently and safely installed or need something to work in a pinch, a window unit may be exactly what you need!

 Portable AC Unit

-Another option with a wide range of prices and styles, portable AC units may be an option for you, especially if you plan on removing it from your rig to use elsewhere in the future.
+Another option with a wide range of prices and styles is portable ACs.
+These can be useful, especially if you plan on removing them from your rig to use elsewhere in the future.
 Portable units are a bit misleading in their name, however, as even portable AC units need some sort of vent to the outside world.

 The other style of portable AC unit is a swamp cooler, but these are not the same as air conditioners.
 While swamp coolers may work in a pinch, they simply use cold water and fans to work.
 This process puts a lot of moisture and humidity into the air and your rig, which can be a nightmare, as I’m sure you well know.